 In lieu of flowers, please consider a donation in memory of Dr. Mele to The Foundation for Ellis Medicine, 1101 Nott Street, Schenectady, NY 12308.

-To send flowers to the family of Dr. Dominick Mele, please visit Tribute Store
+To plant a tree in memory of Dr. Dominick Mele, please visit Tribute Store